The patriarchy's encyclopedia

 On the right, another Encyclopedia's page talking about the women's face and hair traitements.

-On the right, Christy Singleton's description.
+On the right, Christy Singleton’s artist description.

 On the right, the Encyplopedia's page talking about Plastic Surgery. ("Le chirurgien d'esthétique").

 On the left, the Encyclopedia instructions on how to slim down the waist. ("Pour aminicir la taille").
-On the right, Hannah Wilkes' description.
+On the right, Hannah Wilkes' artist description.

 On the left and the right, Hannah Wilkes, S.O.S Starification Object Series: An Adult Game of Mastification.